KOLANICH-libs/PHP-Backuper/Readme.md

 Implemented modules (most of them ;)
 ---
-* WebDAVUploader - will help you with uploading to [Yandex.Disk](http://help.yandex.com/disk/webdav.xml), [Box.com](https://support.box.com/entries/20359428-Does-Box-support-WebDAV) and [SkyDrive](https://skydrivesimpleviewer.codeplex.com/).
+* WebDAVUploader - will help you with uploading to [Yandex.Disk](http://help.yandex.com/disk/webdav.xml), [Box.com](https://support.box.com/entries/20359428-Does-Box-support-WebDAV), [SkyDrive](https://skydrivesimpleviewer.codeplex.com/) and other [WebDAV](https://ru.wikipedia.org/wiki/Webdav) services.
-Also you can use https://dav-pocket.appspot.com/ to access DropBox and http://otixo.com/ to access most of cloud storages through WebDav.
+Also you can use https://dav-pocket.appspot.com/ to access DropBox and http://otixo.com/ to access most of cloud storages through WebDAV.
+* DropboxSimpleUploader - will help you with uploading to [DropBox](https://www.dropbox.com/) using login and password.
 * FileTreeBackuper - makes incremental backup of file tree
 * MySQLBackuper - makes backup of SQL database (structure + data), but there can be problems.
+Also, you can possible to use it to backup bases other than MySQL, which are MySQL compatible and have PDO interface.